lizrzr/starter-hugo-research-group/content/authors/李永辉/_index.md

 ---
 # Display name
-title: Yonghui Li
+title: Qi Wang

 # Username (this should match the folder name)
 authors:
-  - 李永辉
+  - 王琪

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Graduate Student of Biomedical Engineering
+role: Phd Student of Engineering

 # Organizations/Affiliations
 organizations: